 I love using virtual or in-person gallery walks to get students thinking about different topics and concepts, and to make geography class fun.
-Below is a brief outline of how to conduct a gallery walk in person or virtual.
+Below is a brief outline of how to conduct a gallery walk in person or virtually.

 - Post several large sheets of paper around your classroom or the hallway; each is a “station” in your Gallery Walk.
 On each piece of paper, showcase one of the following: a question, textbook reading, picture, quote, map, etc.